 While in Louisiana we drove to the Gulf of Mexico.

-What made the 2017 Ford Explorer Platinum amazing for cross country?
+So, what made the 2017 Ford Explorer Platinum perfect for a cross-country trip?

 Features I thought would be amazing, but it was only “meh”:

 - Moonroof.
 Didn’t use this feature much.
 I did open the moonroof on a few occasions but found myself closing it shortly after.
 Mostly due to bugs flying in when I was in the swampy South or the scorching sun in the West.